 (Optional) Click Next.

-If the source is a self-managed OceanBase data source in a VPC, and you have selected Scheme Migration or Incremental Synchronization, you must provide the following information as needed: username, password, oblogproxy IP address, and oblogproxy port number.
-To migrate tables without unique keys from the OceanBase data source, you must specify the password of the
+If you have selected Scheme Migration or Incremental Synchronization when the source is a self-managed OceanBase data source in a VPC or you have selected Reverse Increment when the target is a self-managed OceanBase data source in a VPC, you must provide the following information as needed: username, password, oblogproxy IP address, and oblogproxy port number.
+To migrate tables without unique keys from the OceanBase data source, you must specify the password of the OCEANBASE_INNER_DRC_USER

 If a database or table name contains double dollar signs ($$), you cannot create the migration task.